 What’s the big deal about plastic?

 Plastic was first introduced in the 1950s as a miraculous substance that was cheap, lightweight and could be thrown away after use.
 We didn’t really realize until later is that plastic can be toxic and it never really biodegrades—it remains in our environment for hundreds of years.
 In fact, most of the plastic that we first started using in the last century is still in our environment today.

 What is a gyre?

-A gyre is simply an ocean current, but the gyres referred to in the name of our organization are the main subtropical gyres—located in the North and South Pacific, the North and South Atlantic, and the Indian Ocean—which are massive, circular current systems.
+A gyre is simply a circulating system of ocean currents.
+The gyres referred to in the name of our organization are the five main subtropical gyres—located in the North and South Pacific, the North and South Atlantic, and the Indian Ocean.

 Is that the same thing as the floating “Texas-sized island” in the middle of the Pacific Ocean?

 No, that “island” doesn’t actually exist.
 We’ve been there!
 This idea actually perpetuates the plastic pollution problem, positioning it as something that we can sweep up and “away,” while in the mean time we continue to use plastic without consequence.
 The truth about plastic in the gyres—and more generally, in our oceans—is more like smog in the air than an island in the water.

 In 2012, we gathered a group of scientists to find out.
 Together, we determined that there were 269,000 metric tons and 5.25 trillion particles—enough to stretch to the moon and back, twice.

 I care about animals, why should I care about plastic?